The use and characteristics of foreign component auditors in U.S. multinational audits: Insights from Form AP disclosures

 59 Pages Posted: 5 Sep 2018 Last revised: 29 Apr 2020

-This paper investigates the common, yet previously opaque, practice of using non-U.S. audit firms (commonly referred to as component auditors) to conduct portions of audit work for U.S. public companies.
-Since the U.S. lead auditor ultimately accepts full responsibility for the resulting audit opinion, regulators have expressed concern for the transparency and quality of audits using component auditors.
-Employing data disclosed in the newly-mandated PCAOB Form AP, we answer several questions that could not previously be examined.
-We find that component auditor use is most common amongst large clients with complex international operations.
-Consistent with regulator concern, we find that the percentage of audit hours conducted by component auditors is associated with lower audit quality, longer audit delay, and higher audit fees.
-Interestingly, using hand-collected data, we find that not all component auditors are created equal and that work performed by component auditors that are less competent and facing greater coordination and communication challenges drives the association with adverse audit outcomes.
-Overall, these findings suggest that the use of component auditors is not uniformly detrimental and that Form AP disclosures can help interested parties better assess the potential for adverse audit outcomes.
+This paper investigates the common, yet previously opaque, practice of using foreign audit firms (component auditors) to conduct portions of audit work for U.S. public companies.
+U.S. regulators have expressed concern for the transparency and quality of audits using component auditors.
+Employing data disclosed in the newly-mandated PCAOB Form AP, we find that component auditor use is largely structural, determined by the size and complexity of clients’ multinational operations.
+We do not find the mere use of component auditors is detrimental to audit outcomes, rather, the amount of work conducted by component auditors is associated with lower audit quality (i.e., higher likelihood of misstatement), higher likelihood of non-timely reporting, and higher audit fees, which collectively suggest that component auditor engagements are associated with adverse outcomes.
+Further, we find that only work performed by less competent component auditors and those facing geographic and cultural/language barriers, including significant geographic and cultural distance, weak rule of law, and low English language proficiency, are associated with adverse audit outcomes.
+Overall, these findings provide initial archival evidence that the use of certain component auditors on U.S. multinational audits is associated with audit coordination issues, which suggests that PCAOB Form AP disclosures provide relevant information.

-Keywords: PCAOB, Form AP, component auditor, group audit, audit quality, audit fees, audit delay
+Keywords: PCAOB, Form AP, component auditor, group audit, audit quality, audit fees, report timeliness, geographic barriers, cultural barriers

 JEL Classification: M42, G18, G28, F00